 The tactful liar has the best of intentions; they don’t want to upset you or hurt your feelings.
 What they lack in candor, they make up for in amiability.

 An honorable mention for the heroic (self-sacrificing) liar.
-This type of liar is exceedingly rare, which is why they’re not included with the eight more common types.
+This type of liar is exceedingly rare, which is why they’re not included with the eight more common types of liars.
 The heroic liar is similar to the protective liar in that they’ll go to extremes to protect, but in their case, they lie to defend (or safeguard) someone they love (or to save a stranger even, if they believe it’s the right thing to do).

 For example, if two children (brothers) are playing, and the youngest breaks a lamp, the older (heroic liar) will take the blame to save the younger from a spanking.